alvaroreinoso/testrepos/README.md

 Our searchable data models are designed to stay up to date with `sequelize hooks`.
 After one of these models saves to the database, is updated, or deleted, search results should reflect these changes.

 ### Tests
-At the moment our test setup relies on the database being up and running from initial setup.
+At the moment, our test setup relies on the database being up and running from initial setup.

 To run tests, run
 ```